Vietnam: Chinese Development Finance Profile, 2000-2022

 Abstract

-This country profile of Vietnam provides a detailed overview of the scale, scope, and composition of Chinese state-directed financing to Vietnam between 2000 and 2022.
+This country profile provides a detailed overview of the scale, scope, and composition of Chinese state-directed financing in Vietnam from 2000 to 2022.
 It includes granular information on key trends in China’s loan and grant-financed commitments, its lending portfolio, ESG risks in its infrastructure projects, and contractual safeguards adoption and implementation.

-Between 2000 and 2022, China has directed $28.2 billion in loan and grant-financed commitments and 218 projects to the Socialist Republic of Vietnam.
-China’s financial footprint in Vietnam is dominated by non-concessional lending, which accounts for $23 billion in grant and loan commitments and which peaked in 2016, before Vietnam officially joined the BRI, at $5.1 billion—highlighting China’s focus on large-scale infrastructure lending to Vietnam for energy and industry projects that same year.
+From 2000 to 2022, China directed $28.2 billion in loan and grant-financed commitments for 218 projects in Vietnam.
+China’s financial footprint there is dominated by non-concessional lending, which accounts for $23 billion in grant and loan commitments.
+Beijing’s financing to Hanoi peaked at $5.1 billion in 2016, before the country officially joined the BRI—highlighting China’s focus on large-scale infrastructure lending to Vietnam for energy and industry projects that same year.